Liverpool is a city that doesn’t do things by halves.

 Maray’s preference for serving delicious Middle Eastern- and internationally-inspired small plates means it is an ideal place for sharing a meal with your nearest and dearest.

-Add in to the mix its vibrant atmosphere, exceptional drinks card and first-class service, and it’s easy to understand why Maray’s popularity has seen its owners branch out and open a second premises on the city’s Allerton Road.
-A definite must-visit.
+Add into the mix its vibrant atmosphere, exceptional drinks card and first-class service, and it’s easy to understand why Maray’s popularity has seen its owners branch out and open a second premises on the city’s Allerton Road.

 Address: 91 Bold Street, Liverpool L1 4HF